 Professional Development Opportunities

 TEED 589: From the Classroom to the Web is a baseline training course for faculty and instructors preparing to teach a fully or hybrid (partially online) course.
-The course is two weeks in length (14 days) and is conducted entirely online.
+The course is four weeks in length (20 days with no work on the weekends) and is conducted entirely online.
 At the end of the course, participants will be evaluated on their attainment of a pre-established set of objectives.
 This is a demanding and time consuming course with as many as 10-20 hours worth of work involved, so please enroll only when you have the time to be successful.

 During the course, participants will be involved first in the role of students, learning about how to develop a quality online course and how to use the various features of Blackboard, such as submitting assignments, taking assessments, participating in asynchronous and synchronous communication and working in study groups.
 Participants are then placed in the role of instructors, with other participants assigned to their “class.”
 For this portion of the course, faculty will learn how to create assignments, manage online conferences, and provide student feedback.
 The goal at the end of the course is that the participants will have developed items that they can take and use in their future online courses.